top of page

 The Personality Portfolio: Anchoring the Mess

-Is the mess only for extroverts?
+Is the mess only for certain personality types, like extroverts?
 No. A successful venture requires a balance of behavioral types.
-We view personality as a strategic resource:

 • The Connector (Extrovert): These individuals thrive on the "External Mess."
 They acquire "Local Knowledge"—the unwritten rules of the market.
 They use social capital to bridge the gap between a messy idea and a paying customer.